Romanian architecture: Between the wars - Romanian Revival, Moorish, Art Deco and Modernism (1918–1940)

 The interwar period and the WW2 one was dominated by two styles: Romanian Revival and Modernism (under the forms of Art Deco, Stripped Classicism and later Bauhaus).
 Before becoming mainstream, Modernism was in a conflict with the adepts of the Romanian Revival style.
 They blamed Modernists for lacking a National spirit.
 However, this opposition will fade away over time, as Modernism became the dominant style.

 Another style of the interwar period was Rationalism (stilul rațional italian), very similar with the architecture from Mussolini's Italy and Hitler's Germany.
 Buildings in this style are quite rare, most of them being institutions, like the Victoria Palace or the Carol I National Defence University, both in Bucharest.
 During the 1930s, the Moorish style was popular for houses, using Romanesque, Gothic and Renaissance elements, and big plane surfaces.

 Many impressive villas that show these styles can be found in the Aviatorilor neighborhood in Bucharest, due to the fact that this area was empty before 1911.
 Another district with similar opulent villas is Cotroceni.

 During the Belle Époque and the interwar period, it was very important for people to have houses fashionable with the preferences and the styles of the time.
-Because of this, some houses from the reign of Carol I were modernized, due to the fact that styles like Gothic Revival, Neoclassicism, Beaux-Arts or Art Nouveau were considered very "passé", "dated" or "out of fashion".
-This didn't happed often, and examples of 19th century buildings whose facades were changed with something Art Deco or Modern are relatively rare.
-They are relatively easy to spot, due to their proportions and sizes being the same as the rest of the Belle Époque houses.
+Because of this, a few houses from the reign of Carol I were modernized, due to the fact that styles like Gothic Revival, Neoclassicism, Beaux-Arts or Art Nouveau were considered by some as being "passé", "dated" or "out of fashion".
+This happed rarely, and examples of 19th century buildings whose facades were changed with something Art Deco or Modern are rare.
+They are relatively easy to spot, due to their proportions and sizes being the same as the rest of the Belle Époque houses, with ornaments belonging to other styles.

-Because of this perception of pre-WW1 architecture as "dated", some impressive buildings from that time were demolished.
+Because of this perception of pre-WW1 architecture as "dated" or its lack of appreciation, some impressive buildings from that time were demolished.
 One of the best examples is the Marghiloman House, that stood where the ARO Building on Bulevardul Gheorghe Magheru is now in Bucharest.
-This is also due to the fact that the idea of historic monument didn't exist at that time.